move-elevator/typo3-login-warning/README.md

 Detects logins from new IP addresses and triggers a warning email.

+> The user "admin" logged in from a new IP address 192.168.97.5 at the site "EXT:typo3-login-warning Dev Environment".

 The IP address will be stored and can be hashed for privacy reasons.
 You can also define a whitelist of IP addresses that will not trigger a warning.
 An ip geolocation lookup can be enabled to add more information to the notification email.

 ```php